-"Item, to Richard Miller, of Chittingly, for two brasse potts, weighing 36li, at 5d. the pound 0 15 0"+
+"Item, to Richard Miller, of Chittingly, for two brasse

-The third bell at Chiddingly bears the inscription-"ROBERT TAPSELL MADE ME," and the name of this person appears in the parish register as a resident there.
+The third bell at Chiddingly bears the inscription - "ROBERT TAPSELL MADE ME," and the name of this person appears in the parish register as a resident there.

-In the register of Berwick is this entry: "Nov., 1690, The little bell was new cast at Alfriston."
+In the register of Berwick is this entry: "Nov., 1690.
+The little bell was new cast at Alfriston."